Ada-Developers-Academy/core-unit-2/api-9-many-to-many/genre-many-to-many.md

 * title: Genre
 ##### !question

-Check off all the features you've written and tested.
+Check off all the features you wrote and tested.

 ##### !end-question
 ##### !options